MegaMind1212/MegaMind1212/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">👋!
 I am Yash Borkar a Developer, from Mumbai-Pune.
 Studying Computer Science with specialization in Cyber Security, Network Security and Frontend Developemnt.</h2>

 ###